Jayeshbn/jayeshbn/README.md

 💻 Passionate about Web developer, Database and Networking.

-🚀 Actively crafting engaging projects and aspiring to excel as a front-end developer.
+🚀 Actively crafting engaging projects and aspiring to excel as a Full stack developer.

 ✨ Excited to connect with fellow professionals, enthusiasts, and potential collaborators.